bonaparte/bonaparte/getting_started/index.md

 ## Use Bonaparte in your project
 To include all Bonaparte Components:

-1. Download one of the Bonaparte builds:
+1. Download/Clone one of the Bonaparte builds:
  * [Pure Build](http://github.com/bonaparte/build-pure)<br>*Includes all Bonaparte Components without any design.*
  * [Napoleon Build](http://github.com/bonaparte/build-napoleon)<br>*Includes all Bonaparte Components and the Napoleon theme*
 1. Copy the `dist/` folder into your project.